JuliaMolSim/Molly.jl/docs/src/free_energy.md

 julia scripts/tss_solvation.jl
 ```

 This example computes the standard solvation free energy of ethanol with a two-leg annihilation cycle.
-Ethanol is annihilated in solution and in vacuum, and the two endpoint differences are combined with the analytical gas-to-solution standard-state correction.
+The setup is completely equivalent to the AWH case described above: ethanol is annihilated in solution and in vacuum, and the two endpoint differences are combined with the analytical gas-to-solution standard-state correction.
 The alchemical ladder has 20 states from $\lambda=1$ to $\lambda=0$, and the solute atoms use `InsertRole` with `DefaultLambdaScheduler`.

 ```julia
 FT = Float32